hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/final-declaration-crystallisation.html.md

 a) Retrieve Self Assessment Tax Calculation Metadata.</br>
 b) Retrieve Self Assessment Tax Calculation Taxable Income.</br>
 c) Retrieve Self Assessment Tax Calculation Income Tax and NICs Calculated.</br>
-d) Retrieve Self Assessment Tax Calculation Allowances Deductions And Reliefs (if applicable).</br>
+d) Retrieve Self Assessment Tax Calculation Allowances, Deductions and Reliefs (if applicable).</br>
 e) Retrieve Self Assessment Tax Calculation Messages.</br>

 We suggest that you retrieve the self-assessment metadata first to check there are no validation errors.
 If there are errors the calculation will not have been generated.
 The customer must go back and amend the digital records, software should resubmit the revised summary totals for the relevant periods, then call the Intent to Crystallise endpoint again.